 Articles | By Daniel E. Wilcox | 05/15/24

-You will not be able to close a financing or sell your company if your corporate records are in disarray.
+You will not be able to close a financing or sell your company if your corporate documents are in disarray.
 When the time comes to raise money or get acquired, the investor or acquirer is going to want to review your company’s key documents.
 Disorganized or incomplete records will slow down the deal, impact its terms or even derail it.
 There are some simple things you can do to avoid these sorts of problems resulting from disorganized or incomplete records.
 Here are two things to keep in mind to help you avoid this problem when seeking a new round of financing or starting to pursue an acquisition:

 Create a Data Room and Keep It Current.